SciML/ModelingToolkit.jl/docs/src/highlevel.md

 ### Direct Tracing

-Because the ModelingToolkit `Expression` types obey Julia-semantics, one can directly transform existing Julia functions into ModelingToolkit symbolic representations of the function by simply inputting the symbolic values into the function and using what is returned.
+Because the ModelingToolkit `Expression` types obey Julia semantics, one can directly transform existing Julia functions into ModelingToolkit symbolic representations of the function by simply inputting the symbolic values into the function and using what is returned.
 For example, let's take the following